mjolnir-lang/mjolnir-language-reference/doc/docs/pages/interfaces.md

 Use auto boxing when assigning the return value to an interface type.
 This gives a purpose to the plain interface type.
 But is it always boxed?
 There should be owning and non-owning boxes.
-Then when we need the return value, we malloc.
+Then when we need the return value, we `malloc()`.

 ```mj
 interface Iterator<T> {